 I’m open to playing around with colour too.
-I’ve coloured my hair in the past, everything from black to blonde and it was fun, but it never felt like I found the right colour—something that was vibrant and that actually suited me.
+I’ve coloured my hair in the past, everything from black to blonde.
+It was fun, but it never felt like I found the right colour—something that was vibrant and actually suited me.
 Is there any particular colour you would suggest?
 Or a tonal family I should stick to?

 Also, most importantly, what the heck can I do about my hairline’s centre cowlick?
 It’s absolutely awful!
-I have no idea where to part my hair because of it!
-I swear I was actually considering getting it threaded off at one stage!
+I have no idea where to part my hair because of it.
+I swear, I was actually considering getting it threaded off at one stage! — Maddy

-Ok Maddy, so this was a tough consult… how can I improve on your natural perfection?
-The picture of you above is my fave because it shows off the pretty movement you have.
+A: Okay, Maddy, so this was a tough consult… how can I improve on your natural perfection?
+The picture of you at the top is my fave, because it shows off the pretty movement you have.

 Keep your length and keep growing it.

-(UPDATE: Here’s what a longer layered style would look like.)
+Here's what a longer, layered style would look like:

 I also like this colour for you.
 You could achieve this by adding medium brown lowlights and using the existing colour for the highlight.